Luis Téllez

 When the PRI lost the Mexican presidency in 2000, Téllez joined the private sector as Executive Vice President and CEO of DESC, S.A. de C.V.
 Later on he joined The Carlyle Group as Managing Director, focusing on buyout investment opportunities in Mexico.

-On November 21, 2006, President-elect Felipe Calderón announced he will serve as his Secretary of Communications and Transportation starting on December 1, 2006.
+On November 21, 2006, President-elect Felipe Calderón announced he would serve as his Secretary of Communications and Transportation.

 Luis Téllez was named "Global Leader of Tomorrow" by the World Economic Forum, and "Leader for the New Millennium" by Time magazine.

+He currently serves as a Senior Advisor to Angeleno Group, a private equity and venture capital firm focused on sustainable energy investments.